wso2/docs-is/en/docs/guides/access-delegation/mutual-tls-for-oauth-clients.md

 Let's try configuring mutual TLS in WSO2 Identity Server and test it with a sample.

 ## Pre-requisites
-- You need to disable the mutual SSL authenticator.
+- Disable the mutual SSL authenticator.

     !!! warning
         The mutual SSL authenticator allows the OAuth client to access the WSO2 Identity Server admin services without having the required privileges.